KannaramMeghana24/Heart-Disease-Prediction-Using-Machine-Learning/README.md

    - Provides better generalization and reduces overfitting.

 ## Project Workflow
+1. **Data Collection**:
+   -Dataset containing heart disease-related patient data is loaded into the notebook.
+   -The dataset consists of 1025 rows and 14 attributes (both numerical and categorical).

-1. **Data Preprocessing**:
+3. **Data Preprocessing**:
-   - Handle missing values (if any).
+   -Check for missing values
-   - Perform one-hot encoding for categorical features.
+   -Label Encoding: Categorical features like sex, chest_pain_type, thal, and slope are encoded     to numeric values.
+   -Feature Scaling (if applicable): Not strictly necessary for Decision Trees or Random
-   - Scale numerical features for KNN.
+    Forest, but important for KNN.
+   -Splitting dataset into training and test sets using train_test_split.

-2. **Exploratory Data Analysis (EDA)**:
+5. **Exploratory Data Analysis (EDA)**:
-   - Visualize feature distributions and correlations.
-   - Identify key predictors of heart disease.
+   -Distribution plots for features like age, cholesterol, max heart rate, etc.
+   -Correlation heatmap to identify important features.
+   -Class distribution of target (presence/absence of heart disease).

+7. **Model Training**:
+   -Train and evaluate the following models using the training set:
+   *K-Nearest Neighbors (KNN)
+   *Decision Tree Classifier
+   *Random Forest Classifier

-3. **Model Training and Evaluation**:
+9. **Model Evaluation**:
-   - Split the data into training and testing sets.
-   - Train KNN, Decision Tree, and Random Forest models.
-   - Evaluate performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.

-4. **Hyperparameter Tuning**:
-   - Optimize models using GridSearchCV or RandomizedSearchCV.

-5. **Results Comparison**:
-   - Compare models based on evaluation metrics.
+   - Evaluate each model using:
+     *Accuracy score
+     *Confusion Matrix
+     *Classification Report (Precision, Recall, F1-score)

 ## Dependencies
 Install the required libraries using the following command: